 One of the mainstays of haunted houses is exhibits that include dead human bodies.
-There is a reason why haunted houses rely on fake dead bodies to scare patrons: human beings have strong reaction when they are confronted with human remains.
+There is a reason why haunted houses rely on fake dead bodies to scare patrons: human beings have a strong reaction when they are confronted with human remains.
 This response is significantly more profound if a person has the unfortunate experience of finding a dead body.

 This traumatic response is magnified even further if an individual discovers a human body that has been undergoing the decomposition process for some time.
 The alarming reality is that oftentimes a human body that is discovered is of a person who has been deceased for days, weeks, or even longer.
 In many ways, stating that the discovery of a decomposing human body is the stuff of nightmares is not a misstatement.
-Indeed, such a discovery can result in psychological and emotional maladies that include traumatic grief as well as post-traumatic stress disorder.
+Indeed, such a discovery can result in psychological and emotional maladies that include traumatic grief as well as a post-traumatic stress disorder.
 These psychological aftereffects associated with finding a dead body are discussed.

 Traumatic Grief Following the Discovery of a Human Body